“When the paint is dry my work is just beginning”.

 Ideally, I aim to generate conversation about the nature of painting and to present a different way in which to view it.

-I was born in the UK, settling in Australia in 2005 after spending the previous 17 years moving internationally 12 times.
-My life has been a patchwork of cultures and this plays out in my desire to fragment my work.
+Born in the UK, Julee settled in Australia in 2005 after spending the previous 17 years moving internationally many times.
+Her life has been a patchwork of cultures.
+This plays out in her desire to deconstruct her work.